 Getting Around Boston

-Boston has the MBTA, an excellent public transportation system, including the T, a wide-reaching subway.
-If you want to go on day trips to Martha’s Vineyard, Cape Cod, or Salem, there are always buses/ferries/commuter rails that can easily take you to where you need to be.
-Renting a car can be a lot more hassle than it’s worth, since parking can be difficult and city navigation can be confusing for visitors.
+Boston has the MBTA, an excellent public transportation system, including the T, a wide-reaching subway that you can catch at the airport and ride to downtown Boston.
+All main sights in this itinerary can be reached by the T. Renting a car can be a lot more hassle than it’s worth, since parking is difficult and the city’s layout can be confusing for visitors.
+Ride sharing like Uber and Lyft are plentiful as well if you want to get somewhere quicker.

 Where to Stay in Boston